GBT-UPM/toBrainHealthWeb/index.md

 - [Title of Publication 2](#)
 - [Title of Publication 3](#)

-## Join the ToBrainHealth Community
+## Join the toBrainHealth Community

 Join us in our pursuit of knowledge and better brain health.
 Together, we can contribute to a world where everyone has the tools and understanding to optimize brain function.